TyF1ghter/nixos/README.md

 ### Making Changes

-After installation, your configuration lives in `/etc/nixos`.
+Your configuration lives in `/etc/nixos`.

 **To modify your system:**